 As technology has changed over time, so has the sophistication of our mapping capabilities and TIGER (Topologically Integrated Geographic Encoding and Referencing) database.
 Our newer maps include more features such as streams and small lakes that weren't visible in the 1990 or 2000 maps.

 In Census Explorer, “tech” refers to industries that participate in the design, manufacture, research, or distribution of computer and other high tech goods according to the North American Industrial Classification System.
 "Tech" is not an official Census Bureau definition, but is used to represent the 28 selected industries displayed in Census Explorer.
 This grouping includes employees at tech firms, some of whom are not directly involved in high tech activities, and misses employees in tech jobs at non-tech companies.
 Some NAICS codes changed between 2000 and 2011; the map accounts for these changes where possible.
 To read more about the selected classifications used for this map, see the list of codes used [Excel 24kb].

-We'd like to add more topics to this tool in the future, depending on resources and how well this first version is received.
-This is a pilot.
+Yes, depending on resources and interest.
 Census Explorer uses easy and familiar mapping tools to let anyone zoom in or enter the address for the data they'd like to see.
 Our goal is to make data accessible to anyone.
 That's why we've launched tools such as our API and mobile apps.

 The data from the 1990 and 2000 Decennial Censuses and the 2008-2012 American Community Survey are based on a sample and are subject to sampling variability.

 For more information on sampling and estimation methods, confidentiality protection, and sampling and nonsampling errors, please see: